mmbman/Katagiri/1986-03-19-Principles-of-Practice-Talk-1.md

 > You should know that those who like easy things are, as a matter of course, unworthy of the practice of the Way.

-[For] “unworthy of the practice of the way,” originally it says, “you are not appropriate *container* of the way.”
-“Container of the way” means ... you are incompetent as appropriate practitioner of the way.
-You are a great container of the dharma, but it doesn’t appear; so that’s why you are incompetent as appropriate practitioners of the way.
+[For] “unworthy of the practice of the Way,” originally it says, “you are not appropriate *container* of the Way.”
+“Container of the Way” means ... you are incompetent as appropriate practitioner of the Way.
+You are a great container of the dharma, but it doesn’t appear; so that’s why you are incompetent as appropriate practitioners of the Way.
 Because if you are [jewels], you have to practice, you have to manifest it.
 That means practice: make it alive.

 So [...] your body and mind is a great dharma container, but it doesn’t work.
 At that time you are a container but your container doesn’t work.
 That’s the point Dogen Zenji mentions here.